e3pi/picu/README.md

 ------------
 Eliminate human determination  of trivial candidates and false positives, would allow for a partial knowledge p2p picu candidate verification

-perl recursive descent parens parser
+perl's recursive descent parens parser, balanced parens, and RPN.

-perl